manuelziel/LiLO-Theme/readme.txt

 Customized styles and functions by Manuel Ziel.

 == Description ==
 This Theme is a Child-Theme of Dynamico.
+Used for LiLO (Liste Lebenswerte Ortenau) and LHL (Liste Haslach Lebenswert).

 Current base funtions:
 - Remove categories on home feed.
 To remove set the current ID's in the functions.php code.